Job Management

 -

-In Step 1 Search and select jobs and folders to run, select the jobs that you want to execute as follows:
+In the Step 1 pane, select the jobs that you want to execute as follows:

 -

-In the Select Folder field, select the folder containing the jobs you want to execute.
+In the Select Folder field, select or type the folder that contains the required jobs.

 -

-In the Search Job/Sub Folder Name field, type the job names, separated by commas.
+In the Search Job/Sub Folder Name field, type the required job or sub-folder names, separated by commas.

 -